Approach

 How does AI deal sourcing differ from traditional database platforms like PitchBook?

 Database platforms give you access to company records and deal history.
 You search them, apply filters, and build lists.
-AI deal sourcing does something different: it actively monitors markets for transaction signals, scores opportunities against your specific thesis, and surfaces deals you would not have found through keyword searches.
+AI deal sourcing does something different: it actively watches markets for transaction signals, scores opportunities against your thesis, and surfaces deals you would not have found through keyword searches.
 Think of it this way.
 PitchBook is a library.
-AI deal sourcing is a research team that reads everything in the library, knows exactly what you are looking for, and brings you only the companies that match.
+AI deal sourcing is a research team that reads everything in the library, knows what you are looking for, and brings you only the companies that match.

 Can AI really parse CIMs accurately enough for initial screening?